cz-bszy/Circos-plotting/README.md

 This is a configuration file for Circos plotting.
 You must install the [Circos](http://circos.ca/) software.
 Tips: Ubuntu may easier to install the software.

-finally,below plotting will be obtain.
+Finally, the following plots will be obtained.

 ![Circos](https://github.com/cz-bszy/Circos-plotting/blob/main/plotting.png)